 The goals of the program include:

-- Understanding of formal and informal gov’t structures
+- Building an understanding of formal and informal government structures

-- Actively participating in the legislative, judicial, executive, and political processes
+- Participating actively in the legislative, judicial, executive, and political processes

 - Developing confidence in and dedication to the democratic process

 - Cultivating an appreciation for differing points of view and respect for others’ rights